MakerBot Thing-o-Matic 3D Printer Assembly Photographs

 [slickr-flickr search=”makerbot” sort=”date” items=”50″]

-17 replies on “MakerBot Thing-o-Matic 3D Printer Assembly Photographs”
+17 responses to “MakerBot Thing-o-Matic 3D Printer Assembly Photographs”

 I’m not at all mechanically inclined, but I managed to build MakerBot’s earlier Cupcake model without any difficulty.
 Your description of the Thing-o-Matic build as “intense” has me a bit worried, as I’m just about to start building one.